Categories

 Train Got Problems

-I’m trying to get off a passenger train (a tram, really) with an unwieldy bag stun over my shoulder.
+I’m trying to get off a passenger train (a tram, really) with an unwieldy bag slung over my shoulder.
 Heedless of my struggle, the train starts along again quickly — the cowcatcher in front scoops me right back on board, like a set of stairs lunging at me.

 In the station a giant diesel locomotive idles noisily, producing an overpowering mechanical smell.
 There’s no indication what it’s here for.
 Maybe I climb around on it.